ADGEfficiency/teaching-monolith/linear-programming/README.md

 You won't need to write a solver, or understand how a linear programming solver works.

-You can be an effective driver without understanding the chemistry of combustion - **you can solve business problems without understanding the all math behind linear programming**.
+You can be an effective car driver without understanding the chemistry of combustion - **you can solve business problems without understanding the all math behind linear programming**.

+## What math do I need?

 The main math things to understand are:

 1. what linearity is,
 2. what a discontinuity is.

-Experience will help you understand how to avoid both non-linearity & discontinuites in your programs.
+Experience will help you understand how to avoid both non-linearity & discontinuities in your programs.
 If you can't, then you need a non-linear solver.

 ## What is writing linear programs like?

-Restrictive compared to normal programming:

-- lots of effort to keep the program linear,
+Restrictive compared to normal programming - lots of effort to keep the program linear/avoid discontinuities.

-Can't use many things programmers rely on often, like:
+Can't use many things programmers rely on often:

-- multiplying variables together (non-linear),
+- multiplying variables together (this non-linear),
-- conditional branching `if` (discontinuous),
+- conditional branching `if` (this creates a discontinuity),
 - taking the absolute value of a float (discontinuous).

 Some of the skill in writing linear programs: